MapsPeople/docs/src/android/v3/guides/directions/directions-wayfinding-instructions.md

 </mi-tab-panel>
 </mi-tabs>

-Now we will replace the old view in the `RouteLegFragment`.
+Next step is replacing the old view in the `RouteLegFragment`.

 An example of the view XML file for the `RouteLegFragment` this guide will use, can be found here: [RouteLeg view](https://github.com/MapsPeople/MapsIndoors-Getting-Started-Android/blob/advanced_directions/app/src/main/res/layout/fragment_route_leg.xml)